matthewblott/promotion_engine/README.md

 ## Issues

-This is a proof of concept and is not the nmost efficient use of an algorithm.
+This is a proof of concept and is not the most efficient use of an algorithm.
 With hindsight the process of extracting the different combinations of products can run into thousands quickly and it would be better to check against the requirements in promotions.
 However this posed the challenge of making something easy and flexible when it comes to adding new promotions.
 This project is very flexible for promotions but work on more efficient sorting algorithms is required!